-The Houston SaberCats re-signed Zach Pangelinan for his fourth Major League Rugby season with the club.
-The 31-year-old fullback/wing is 5’8′, and 195 lbs.
+The Houston SaberCats re-signed Zach Pangelinan for the 2022 Major League Rugby season, his fifth with the club.
+The 33-year-old fullback/wing is 5’8′, and 195 lbs.

 Zach is from Hagatna, Guam, and has had a successful soccer and rugby career.
 He attended Simon Sanchez High School where he was a standout athlete.
-His Senior year he played rugby and represented Guam’s Under-19s in a tournament in Chinese Taipei.
+In his senior year, he played rugby and represented Guam’s Under-19s in a tournament in Chinese Taipei.

 In 2016 Zach played professionally for the San Diego Breakers.
 In 2017 spent six months in Australia playing for Randwick Rugby Club in the prestigious Australia Shute Shield.
 Later in 2017, he joined the Houston SaberCats, where the team has utilized him at fullback.
 He also can play wing or flyhalf.
 The SaberCats has utilized Sam Windsor to kick at goal, however, Zach is a very capable kicker, who can strike from midfield.

 Zach is a versatile player, who makes the team better when he’s on the pitch.

 Zach has not forgotten his rugby roots in Guam.
 He attends local tournaments when home and shares his rugby insight.
 Guam would benefit from a full-time rugby coach from overseas.

 USA National Team